Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 ```

   > **Note**: If for any reason target fails to grab an IP address from the network, Jupyter server would fail to issue an URL.
-In such a case user is recommended to fix the IP address and restart the jupyter server as shown below:
+In such a case user is recommended to fix the IP address and restart the jupyter server by following below steps till `Copy the generated URL onto browser.

 ```